HDRI Frequently Asked Questions (FAQs)

 - NIH and HHS staff, including persons engaged in fellowships/training at NIH or an HHS agency.

-- Individuals who previously participated in the HDRI or the Translational Health Disparities Course.
+- Individuals who previously participated in HDRI or the Translational Health Disparities Course.

 Application Process

-To apply to the HDRI you must submit your application via the online HDRI application portal.
-You will be asked to log in using an eRA Commons ID or an open access personal email address.
+To apply to HDRI you must submit your application via the online HDRI application portal.
+You will be required to log in using an eRA Commons ID.

 What do I need to submit as part of my application?

-All of the following materials must be submitted by the applicant via the HDRI application portal by the deadline:
+A complete packet of the following materials must be submitted by the applicant via the HDRI application portal by the deadline to be considered:

 - An NIH Biosketch: Read NIH’s Biosketch guidance to learn more about the non-fellowship and fellowship formats.

 - A personal statement: The personal statement should outline career goals, reasons for participating in the program, and plans for obtaining NIH funding.
+If applicable, justification for inclusion due to change in career direction or reentry into science.
 Word limit: 350 words.

-- A Specific Aims page: The NIH specific aims page should detail the scientific premise/background, aims/hypotheses, and proposed methodology that will form the basis of a future NIH grant submission.
+- An NIH Specific Aims page: The NIH Specific Aims page should detail the scientific premise/background, aims/hypotheses, and proposed methodology that will form the basis of a future NIH grant submission.
 Word limit: 850 words, no citations required.

 - Two letters of reference/recommendation: The applicant must submit two letters of reference/recommendation (2-page limit each) documenting support for the candidate and the future NIH grant submission.
 They must be submitted in PDF format, on letterhead, addressed to the HDRI Selection Committee.